Rethinking "Generic Programming" from the Origins of the STL

 // Charlie: 35

-}std::sort still has no idea what Person is.
+}std::sort still doesn't know what Person is.
 It only knows that the expression *it < *it compiles.
-If you provide <, it can sort; if you don't, the compiler throws an error — the error message is admittedly ugly, but the behavior itself is incredibly clean.
-(A small part of the work in modern C++ abstractions is specifically trying to fix these unreadable error messages!)
+If you provide <, it sorts; if you don't, the compiler complains.
+The error message might be ugly, but the behavior itself is very clean.
+(A small fraction of modern C++ abstractions are dedicated to fixing these unreadable error messages!)

 At this point, we can understand why the STL is called a "generic library" rather than a "container library."
-Containers are merely the carriers; the core is the algorithms.
-And the reason algorithms can be generic is that they are designed to depend only on a minimal set of operations.
+Containers are just carriers; the core lies in the algorithms.
+The algorithms are generic because they are designed to rely only on a minimal set of operations.
 This idea isn't unique to C++.
-Stepanov validated it in Tecton, then validated it again in Scheme and Ada, and finally found that C++'s template system could express this idea most directly — which gave us the STL we see today.
-When learning the STL, we can spend our energy on how to use vector, map, and unordered_map, but we really shouldn't just stop there.
-It's even more worthwhile to spend time understanding the algorithm layer.
-Containers can be swapped out — we can even use our own data structures — but the design philosophy of the algorithms is the true soul of the entire STL.
+Stepanov verified it in Tecton, then again in Scheme and Ada, and finally found that C++'s template system could express this idea most directly, leading to the STL we see today.
+When learning the STL, we can spend time on how to use vector, map, or unordered_map, but we shouldn't stop there.
+It is far more worthwhile to understand the layer of algorithms.
+Containers can be swapped—or even replaced with custom data structures—but the design philosophy of the algorithms is the soul of the entire STL.

-I felt particularly moved when I read this piece of history.
-We write templates every day and enjoy the convenience of implicit instantiation, but few people ever consider — if Bjarne hadn't trusted his instincts back then, the C++ we write today might look completely different.
+Reading this history really struck a chord.
+We write templates and enjoy the convenience of implicit instantiation every day, but few people have considered this: if Bjarne hadn't stuck to his intuition back then, the C++ we write today might look completely different.

 First, Let's Clarify What "Explicit Instantiation" Actually Looks Like

-Before telling this story, it's necessary to understand what the "explicit instantiation" Stepanov saw in Ada actually meant — many people's understanding of this concept has always been vague.
+Before telling this story, it is necessary to clarify what the "explicit instantiation" Stepanov saw in Ada actually meant—many people have a fuzzy understanding of this concept.

 Explicit instantiation means that before using a generic function, you must tell the compiler in advance: "I need an int version, I need a double version."
-The compiler won't deduce it for you; if you don't say it, it won't generate the code.
-And the templates we write in C++ today?
-We write a function with template<typename T>, pass in a int when calling it, and the compiler automatically replaces T with int and generates the corresponding code — that's implicit instantiation.
+The compiler won't deduce it for you; if you don't say it, it won't generate code.
+In contrast, the templates we write in C++ today?
+We write a function with template<typename T>, pass an int when calling, and the compiler automatically replaces T with int and generates the corresponding code.
+This is implicit instantiation.

 To intuitively feel the difference, let's look at a comparison.
-First, a style simulating "explicit instantiation" — of course, this isn't real Ada syntax, but it uses C++ concepts to express the idea:
+First is a simulated "explicit instantiation" style—of course, this isn't real Ada syntax, but it uses C++ concepts to express the idea:

 // 模拟 Ada 风格的显式实例化